-Brandon was elected as Member of Parliament by the people of Great Yarmouth in May 2010.
+Brandon was elected as Member of Parliament by the people of Great Yarmouth for the first time in May 2010.
 He took the seat from the Labour Party with a swing of 8.7%.
 In 2015, Brandon was re-elected with a substantially increased majority of 6,154.
+In June 2017, he was re elected again wth another increased majority and a swing to Conservatives of 11.2%.

 In September 2012, Brandon promoted by the Prime Minister to Parliamentary Under-Secretary of State at the Department for Communities and Local Government.
 In this position, Brandon had responsibility for local councils, as well as community pubs and the fire service.

-Following Theresa May’s appointment as Prime Minister in July 2016, Brandon was asked to become Minister of State at the Home Office with responsibility for the Fire and Police services.
+Following Theresa May’s appointment as Prime Minister in July 2016, Brandon was asked to become Minister of State at the Home Office with responsibility for the Police & Fire services.

 On 29th September 2016 the British Government announced that Her Majesty The Queen had approved Brandon’s appointment to the Privy Council.
-This appointment means Brandon may use the title “The Right Honourable.”
+This appointment means Brandon now has the title “The Right Honourable.”

 At the General Election in 2017, Brandon was re-elected for the Great Yarmouth constituency with an increased majority, over Labour, of 7973, securing over 54% of the vote.
-In the subsequent government reshuffle the Prime Minister appointed Brandon to the Home Office as a Minister of State attending the Cabinet.
+In the subsequent government reshuffle the Prime Minister appointed Brandon to the Home Office as Minister of State and appointed him be a member of her Cabinet.

 Professionally, Brandon originally qualified as a barrister and has a BSc Economics and LLB Hons (Law) from the University of Buckingham and an LLM in Commercial Law from King’s College London.
-In 2014, Brandon was asked to join the Council of the University of Buckingham.
+In 2014, Brandon was asked to join the Council of the University of Buckingham, which he has recently stood down from due to his Government work.

-Married with two children, Brandon relaxes in his limited free time by enjoying a variety of sports with a focus on triathlon, reading and going to the theatre and cinema.
-Always ready to take a personal challenge he completed the London Marathon in 2005 and 2008 and took up triathlon in 2011 (with his latest being Hever Castle in September 2015).
-He is also a trustee of the British Triathlon Trust.
+Married with two children, Brandon relaxes in his limited free time by enjoying a variety of sports with a focus on triathlon, reading, his dogs and occasionally going to the cinema.
+Always ready to take a personal challenge he completed the London Marathon in 2005 and 2008 and took up triathlon in 2011 (with his latest being Hever Castle in September 2016).
+He has also been a trustee, until summer 2017, of the British Triathlon Trust.

 Before joining the government, Brandon was an active member of a number of All Party Parliamentary Groups including those for Enterprise Zones and Local Growth as well as Local Government, Greyhound Racing and the Film group.
 He was Co-Chair of a group on Coastal Erosion and continues to work with colleagues who represent other coastal towns to highlight common issues in their constituencies